 Waterfall Elopement: What to Expect

 Eloping at a waterfall is far easier than planning a wedding with guests.
-After all, you only have to worry about the two of you, celebrant, photographer, and the weather in Iceland!
-You still need to go through at least half of the steps above, but it is less!
-For instance, you still need to do the following steps:
+After all, you only have to worry about the two of you, the celebrant, the photographer, and the weather in Iceland!
+You still need to go through at least half of the steps above, but there will be far less stress!

 - Get permission and/or pay the landowner, town, organization, or national park.

-- What type of transport you need to get to the waterfall.
+- Decide what type of transport you need to get to the waterfall.
 It’s important to know what the roads / landscape is like during your desired wedding date.

-- Be prepared for the weather or have a “plan b” if you need.
+- Be prepared for the weather or have a “plan b” if required.

-- It’s important to be a responsible tourist.
-Do not leave anything behind and leave the area better than you arrived.
+- Ensure that you are a responsible tourist.
+Do not leave anything behind and leave the area better than you found it.

-Now on to exciting stuff… Choosing your Iceland waterfall location!
+Now on to exciting stuff… Choosing your Iceland waterfall wedding location!
 Have fun with it as you have thousands to choose from!!
 Why not take a look at our Iceland Wedding Planning Blog for a little bit of inspiration on some of our favorite waterfalls in Iceland:

 Lastly, we hope this weeks Iceland Wedding Planner post leaving you inspired!!
 Maybe even crazy curious about potentially planning your own waterfall wedding adventure in Iceland?
 If so, we would love to hear from you!
 We are waterfall wedding experts and love nothing more than planning truly epic waterfall weddings and elopements that you will remember forever.
 Feel free to contact us for more information!

 © 2020, Iceland Wedding Planner, All Rights Reserved.